mhognl/RaspTopOS/README.md

 ## Loading the OS

 The OS is loaded to RAM with a service with the name 'loados.service'.
-One requirement is that you have Debian and a Debian/Ubuntu-based distro.
+One requirement is that you have a Debian/Ubuntu-based distro and systemd.

+## Upgrading from old 0.5

+There are different version of 0.5, the upgrade process is as following: update your OS and copy install.sh source code into install.sh on your storage disk. chmod +x install.sh and run it.
+Enjoy!